Vita-mix or Food processor?

 literally use it from soup to nuts :)

-i'm going to share a code anyone can use to get the absolute best promotional savings as well as free ground shipping on any model and package. pick the one that's best for you in your choice of
+i'm going to share a code anyone can use to get the absolute best promotional savings as well as free ground shipping on any model and package. pick the one that's best for you in your choice of colors.

 there's a new limited edition platinum model that's really pretty, white, black and red.